taogen-docs/resources-of-learning/#cs-foundations.md

 - Kanban: Successful Evolutionary Change for Your Technology Business by David J.Anderson
 - User Stories Applied:For Agile Software Development by Mike Cohn
 - User Story Mapping Building Better Products using Agile Software Design by Jeff Patton
+- Manage Your Project Portfolio by Johanna Rothman
+- Rapid Development: Taming Wild Software Schedules by Steve McConnell

+### Programming Languages

+C#

+- C# in Depth by Jon Skeet

+JavaScript

+- JavaScript: The Good Parts by by Douglas Crockford
+- Eloquent JavaScript: A Modern Introduction to Programming by Marijn Haverbeke

+Java

+- Head First Java by Kathy Sierra

+Ruby

+- Programming Ruby: The Pragmatic Programmers' Guide by Dave Thomas
+- The Rails Way by Obie Fernandez
+- Agile Web Development with Rails: A Pragmatic Guide by Dave Thomas
+- Practical Object Oriented Design in Ruby by Sandi Metz

+Haskell

+- Real World Haskell: Code You Can Believe In by Bryan O'Sullivan
+- Learn You a Haskell for Great Good!: A Beginner's Guide by Miran Lipovača
+- Haskell: The Craft of Functional Programming by Simon Thompson

+Perl

+- Learning Perl by Randal L. Schwartz
+- Programming Perl by Tom Christiansen

+Python

+- Learning Python by Mark Lutz
+- Python Crash Course: A Hands-On, Project-Based Introduction to Programming by Eric Matthes

+Lisp

+- ANSI Common Lisp by Paul Graham

+Kotlin

+- Fundamental Kotlin by Miloš Vasić

+PHP

+- PHP and MySQL Web Development by Luke Welling

+### Others

+- The Elements of Style by William Strunk Jr
+- The Visual Display of Quantitative Information by Edward R. Tufte
+- Machine Learning by Tom M. Mitchell